A Unified Community Detection, Visualization and Analysis method: Conclusion

-In this paper, we have demonstrated the feasibility of unifying bipartite graphs, directed graphs and unipartite graphs after: considering them as bipartite graphs with their biadjacency matrix, then building the corresponding unipartite graph with the off-diagonal adjacency matrix, and finally preparing for community building through a unipartite graph partitioning algorithm.
-Along these lines, we formally derived a bipartite graph modularity model from the standard unipartite modularity model.
-It was then proven that any unipartite graph partitioning algorithm aimed at optimizing the standard unipartite modularity model will lead to a bipartite graph partitioning, wherein both types of nodes are bound in the communities.
+In this paper, we have demonstrated the feasibility of unifying bipartite graphs, directed graphs and unipartite graphs under a common unipartite graph model.
+It was then proved that any unipartite graph partitioning algorithm aiming at optimizing the standard unipartite modularity model leads to a bipartite graph partitioning, wherein both types of nodes are bound in the communities.
 In the special case of directed graphs, nodes appear twice in potentially different communities depending on their roles; for unipartite graphs, nodes are cloned and appear with their clones in the same communities.

-Any approach that produces communities from bipartite graphs associating both types of nodes has been qualified as a 'symmetric' method in \cite{Suzuki2009}.
-Such approaches have been criticized by some authors, who argue that the number of communities in both types of nodes is often skewed \cite{Murata2009,Suzuki2009}.
-Though this point of view remains defensible, we have shown that most authors ultimately introduced a standard probabilistic model for bipartite graphs that implicitly associates both types of nodes.
-Moreover, all the experiments we identified in other papers actually present results that appear to be more accurate with symmetric models.

-Our approach is not limited to unifying different types of graphs; we also introduced the possibility of unifying, into just a single view, the partitioning and overlapping communities.
+We also introduced the possibility of unifying in a single view, the partitioning and the overlapping communities.
 This development is possible thanks to associating both types of nodes in the communities.
-Moreover, overlapping can be characterized through several functions presenting different semantic meanings.
+Moreover, overlapping can be characterized through several functions presenting different interpretations.
 For instance, it is possible to identify those nodes that define the community cores, i.e. those who belong exclusively to just one community and, conversely, those who serve as bridges between different communities.
-Some of these functions even create the possibility to compute reassignment values, which may then be used for fine-tuning the greedy partitioning algorithms.

-Practically speaking, when applying our method to various benchmarks and datasets, we are able to extract meaningful communities and display surprising overlapping properties.
-Other authors' models limit the goal to identifying communities.
+We also introduced reassignment values which open up the possibility of improving partitioning results.
+Practically speaking, when applying our method to various benchmarks and datasets, we are able to extract meaningful communities and display surprising overlapping properties when other authors limit their goal to identifying communities.
 We extend far beyond this point and provide tools for analyzing and interpreting results.
-We can understand how some entities may be hesitating between various community assignments, and moreover it is possible to measure this 'fuzziness'.
-Some entities may even be reassigned in the aftermath in pursuit of improved modularity optimization.